Donner Party: Third relief

 Foster and Eddy finally arrived at Truckee Lake on March 14, where they found their children dead.
 Keseberg told Eddy that he had eaten the remains of Eddy's son; Eddy swore to murder Keseberg if they ever met in California.
 George Donner and one of Jacob Donner's children were still alive at Alder Creek.
 Tamsen Donner had just arrived at the Murphy cabin to see to her daughters.
-She could have walked out alone but chose to return to her husband, even though she was informed that no other relief party was likely to be coming soon.
-Foster and Eddy and the rest of the third relief left with the Donner girls, young Simon Murphy, Trudeau, and Clark.
+She chose to return to her husband, even though she was informed that no other relief party was likely to be coming soon.
+The third relief left with the Donner girls, young Simon Murphy, Trudeau and Clark.
 Levinah Murphy was too weak to leave and Keseberg refused.

 Two more relief parties were mustered to evacuate any adults who might still be alive.
 Both turned back before getting to Bear Valley, and no further attempts were made.
-On April 10, almost a month since the third relief had left Truckee Lake, the alcalde near Sutter's Fort organized a salvage party to recover what they could of the Donners' belongings.
-Those would be sold, with part of the proceeds used to support the orphaned Donner children.
+On April 10, almost a month after the third relief left Truckee Lake, the alcalde near Sutter's Fort organized a salvage party to recover what they could of the Donners' belongings.
+Those were sold, with part of the proceeds used to support the orphaned Donner children.
 The salvage party found the Alder Creek tents empty except for the body of George Donner, who had died only days earlier.
 On their way back to Truckee Lake, they found Lewis Keseberg alive.
 According to him, Mrs. Murphy had died a week after the departure of the third relief.
 Some weeks later, Tamsen Donner had arrived at his cabin on her way over the pass, soaked and visibly upset.
 Keseberg said he put a blanket around her and told her to start out in the morning, but she died during the night.
-The salvage party were suspicious of Keseberg's story, and found a pot full of human flesh in the cabin along with George Donner's pistols, jewelry, and $250 in gold.
+The salvage party were suspicious of Keseberg's story and found a pot full of human flesh in the cabin along with George Donner's pistols, jewelry and $250 in gold.
 They threatened to lynch Keseberg, who confessed that he had cached $273 of the Donners' money, at Tamsen's suggestion, so that it could one day benefit her children.